 There are two flower templates included, one for numbers 1-10 and one for numbers 11-20.
-You can copy them on colored paper or have your students color the flowers in.
+You can copy them on colored paper or have your students color in the flowers with crayons, colored pencils, or markers.
 To make the middle circle pop, copy them onto different colored paper and glue them onto the flower.

 Your students can fill in the flower petals to represent each number, cut them out, and glue down the stem and leaves.
-This makes a fun, spring project!
+This makes a fun spring craft project!

 Free Math Flower CraftPlant some math flowers in your classroom this spring!
 Your students will have fun representing numbers 1-20 in 6 different ways with this flower craft.
 Enter your email below to get this freebie sent straight to your inbox!

 Another bright and colorful spring math craft for kindergarten is this math facts kite.
 By the time the spring months roll around, students have grown more comfortable with addition and subtraction.
 They can use this knowledge to model different ways to make a number using addition and subtraction.

 Each student will choose a number to glue onto their kite.
 Then, they will create a colorful tail using string (or yarn) and paper bows.
 On each bow, students will write an addition or subtraction equation that results in their chosen number.
 The final result of this fun craft looks adorable on a bulletin board!
 You can either have the ties hang down or mount the kite and string on construction paper.

 At the beginning of the school year, your students will be working on counting, number identification, number formation, and one-to-one-correspondence.
 This apple basket craft helps students practice all of those important math skills!